Model Behaviour

 “She’ll have them in stitches.”

-At one point during the evening Laverne made a visit to the Ladies’.
+At one point during the evening Laverne made a visit to the Ladies’ Room.
 While she was gone, a young woman breezed into the restaurant and joined a waiting friend at a table nearby.
-Tall, elegant and stylishly attired, she quickly attracted the attention of other diners.
+Tall, elegant and stylishly attired, she quickly attracted the attention of her fellow diners.

 “I’m back,” Laverne announced, resuming her seat.
 “They have the nicest hand lotion here.”